gagan-gv/R-Notes-For-DS-ML/README.md

 # R Notes For DS
 ## What is Data Science(DS)?
-- **Data Science is the art of discovering insights, trends and patterns from raw data.**
+> Data Science is the art of discovering insights, trends and patterns from raw data.

+## What is Machine Learning(ML)?
+> According to wikipedia, it's an study of algorithms that improve through experience.

 ## Basic points
 - <- or = can be used as assignment operator